 Ministry of Justice: Regular Consultation Continued

-The Strategic Partnership Agreement – first signed in 2011, then re-confimed in 2014 – ensures that AmCham has a well-established, formal cooperation framework with the Ministry of Justice and can engage in regular and direct consultation on its legislative proposals with Government experts.
+The Strategic Partnership Agreement – first signed in 2011– ensures that AmCham has a well-established, formal cooperation framework with the Ministry of Justice and can engage in regular and direct consultation on its legislative proposals with Government experts.
 As a result, AmCham had a solid base to contribute and make an impact on the Hungarian legislation.

 Most Remarkable Projects and Achievements in 2017